 Root suckers of tree-of-heaven appear similar to seedlings but with thicker stems.
 Suckers are connected to pre-existing rhizomes or lateral roots that require special attention, since when pulled they will regrow in clusters.
 However, Ailanthus web worm is a native biological control that often eradicates these small shoots.

-The Ailanthus webworm arrives on Long Island from Florida in July/August and its caterpillars and webs can be found eating on some of the leaves.
+The Ailanthus webworm arrives on Long Island from Florida in July/August and its larvae can be found eating on some of the leaves.
 Pull out dying seedlings along with their larvae and place them against living shoots.
 The caterpillars should move to the new plants and renew feeding.
 Monitor the progress of the larvae as they morph into pupae.
-The pupae will not survive Long Island’s winters but, who knows, they may evolve to overwinter.
+The pupae will not survive Long Island’s winters but, who knows, they may evolve to overwinter someday.

 Wearing gloves (the sap is known to be toxic), and with the back of one’s underarm wrapped around the tree, lean down, and starting from the ground with the draw knife, shave upward to between 18 and 24 inches, removing only the rough, fibrous outer and inner bark to the very smooth, slippery inner surface.
 Use a wood chisel and hammer to remove any missed bark right to the ground.
 Often the bark will rip or peal down to the root.
 Pealing reveals the sweet spot (white and viscous) between the bark and the inner hardwood.

 Removing the two outer layers of bark in the winter without touching the inner wood where the xylem channels persist disrupts the phloem, thus depriving the roots of nourishment from the top down.
-Because shoots will grow in any space that is not properly debarked, there can be no gap.
+Because sprouts (or rather suckers) will grow in any space that is not properly debarked, there can be no gap.

-Shoots that may occur generally snap off the tree or pull easily from the ground as the tree and root dies.
-We allow the dying trees and stumps to desiccate until they fall over with a good push.
+Sprouts that may occur generally snap off the tree or pull easily from beneath the ground as the tree and root dies.
+We allowed the dying trees and stumps to desiccate until they fall with a good push.

-Every time shoots are removed the root reserves weaken.
+Every time sprouts are removed the root reserves weaken.
 A year or more later, small saplings, shoots, and desiccated roots should easily pull out or be snapped off.
-Use a weed wrench on larger plants, preferably during the summer.
+Use a weed wrench on larger plants, preferably during the spring/early summer.
 Naturally, extra care must always be taken when climbing a dead tree to cut it down.
-If any shoots or sprouts are still firmly attached in the ground they are likely to be viable.
+If any sprouts are firmly attached in the ground they are likely to be viable.
 Plan on debarking them next winter, or leave them in place if they are hosting Ailanthus webworms.

-Our Experience: We easily debarked one hundred trees at Carpenter Farm Park in December 2015, removed shoots during the summer of 2016, snapped off and uprooted the dead trees and more shoots in April 2017 and again in August 2017.
-We allow the larger trees more time (up to several years to remove) to be certain they are truly dead.
+Our Experience: We easily debarked one hundred trees at Carpenter Farm Park in December* 2015, removed sprouts during the summer of 2016, snapped off and uprooted the dead trees and more sprouts in April 2017 and again in August 2017.
+Larger trees may need more time to die.

 One thing we failed to account for was the newly opened canopy, which allowed the ample seed bank to sprout a dense number of both native and invasive plants.
 The high rate of invasives’ growth and of Ailanthus regrowth could also be an anomaly due to the unusual hot and wet weather we had in May 2017.
-While shoots are typically easy to remove, my volunteers and I worked hard to dig out large invasive shrubs that blocked our access to many of the Ailanthus tree shoots, slowing the removal process.
-Soon to be continued….
+While sprouts are typically easy to remove, my volunteers and I worked hard to dig out large invasive shrubs that blocked our access to many of the Ailanthus trees, slowing the removal process.